 Picture and music study is also used to introduce children to great artists and their work.
 Ms. Mason believed that the study of the arts allowed for a balanced education.

-At Bent Mountain Christian Academy, we desire to follow the Charlotte Mason method as much as we can in a private school setting.
+At Bent Mountain Christian Academy, we desire to follow the Charlotte Mason method as much as we can in a co-op setting.
 We strive to educate the whole child, so they will grow into strong, independent self learners.

 To this end, we are working in conjunction with the Charlotte Mason Institute in order to accomplish our goals for educating our student using the Charlotte Mason method.